Crossbones (TV series)

 Crossbones is an American action-adventure drama television series that aired on the NBC network from May 30 to August 2, 2014.
-The series is a fictionalization of the life of the pirate Edward "Blackbeard" Teach, who is still alive in 1729 (historically, he died in 1718).
+The series is a fictionalization of the life of the pirate Edward "Blackbeard" Teach, who is secretly alive in 1729 (historically, he died in 1718).
 The show was created by Neil Cross, James V. Hart, and Amanda Welles.
 Crossbones is based on Colin Woodard's book The Republic of Pirates.

 The show was originally supposed to be a part of NBC's midseason schedule, but it was later pushed to summer.
 The series premiered on May 30, 2014, at 10:00 pm EDT.
 On July 24, 2014, NBC announced that Crossbones had been canceled, and the final two episodes were removed from the schedule.
 However, both episodes were later aired on August 2, 2014.

 Plot

 In 1729, the island of Santa Compaña is home to pirates, thieves, and cutthroats all ruled by the feared pirate captain Edward "Blackbeard" Teach, who the British Empire believes is dead, but who in actuality is merely in hiding.
 Calling himself "Commodore", he now uses this island as his base of operations.